icerpc/icerpc-csharp/examples/protobuf/Thermostat/README.md

 dotnet run
 ```

-In a separate window, start the Device program:
+In a separate terminal, start the Device program:

 ```shell
 cd Device